Search with Spotlight on Mac

 Open an item: Double-click an item in the results list on the left.
 Or select the item, then press the Return key.

 Use a preview: Click items or links in the preview on the right.
-For example, to hear a song in your iTunes playlist, click the Play button next to the song.
+For example, to hear a song in your music playlist, click the Play button next to the song.

 Show the location of a file on your Mac: Select the file in the results list, then press and hold the Command key to show the file’s location at the bottom of the preview.